About This Course

 Dental hygienists form an important complementary branch of the dental profession.
 Working under the supervision of a dentist, the dental hygienist helps patients maintain their oral health by preventing and treating gum disease and promoting good oral health behaviour.
 Dental Hygienists are permitted to carry out the following procedures:

 A career in dental hygiene will appeal to students who have empathy for people, who are interested in their welfare, and who like carrying out precision work with their hands and have a professional approach.

-Year 1 is spent between the university campus and the School of Dental Hygiene studying basic medical science and introductory elements of dental hygiene.
-Year 2 is spent in the School of Dental Hygiene/University Dental School & Hospital and at other local clinical placements.
+Year 1 is spent between the university campus and the Cork University Dental School and Hospital studying basic medical sciences and introductory elements of dental hygiene.
+Year 2 is spent in the Cork University Dental School & Hospital and at other local clinical placements.

-The School of Dental Hygiene is a constituent part of the University Dental School and Hospital.
-Our teaching modules are delivered over two years as follows:
+The Dental Hygiene programme is an undergraduate programme delivered over two years as follows: